 According to state statute, contributions for all employers are actuarially determined each year.
-The actuarially determined employer contribution rate for the fiscal years ended June 30, 2018 and 2017 was 16.99% and 17.27%, respectively.
-The actual employer contribution rate for the fiscal years ended June 30, 2018 and 2017 was 19%.
+The actuarially determined employer contribution rate for the fiscal years ended June 30, 2019 and 2018 was 18.87% and 16.99%, respectively.
+The actual employer contribution rate for each of the fiscal years ended June 30, 2019 and 2018 was 19%.